bcgov/platform-developer-docs/src/docs/app-monitoring/check-application-health-after-outage.md

 Create an issue template in GitHub for your application that details what you need to check to ensure that your application is up and running after an outage.

-Below is an example of a GitHub template that the Platform Team might use to check on RocketChat's recovery in the event of an outage.
+Below is an example of a GitHub template that the Platform Services team might use to check on Rocket.Chat's recovery in the event of an outage.
 Use this example to inform the development of an appropriate issue template for your own application(s).

 ```
 ---